pronobis/dot/README.md

 ## Installation

+The instructions below are outdated.
+Module installation has been greatly simplified thanks to the `dot-get` script.

 0. Close any app that you will be re-configuring by changing its config files.
 1. Clone the repository to a convenient location e.g. `~/.dot` using `git clone git@github.com:pronobis/dot.git ~/.dot`
 2. Go to that directory `cd ~/.dot` and run `./install.sh`